veertuinc/anka-docs/apple/Release Notes/_index.md

 - Nested virtualization is not functional inside of VMs yet.
 - `anka view` does not function post-vm-start unless you started the VM with -v.
 - In Anka 2 we enabled a minimal VNC by default, however it is not available in Anka 3.
-- iCloud logins will fail inside of the VM.
+- iCloud/Apple logins will fail inside of the VM.
+You can still log into your account through Apple's website and download apps through your developer account.
+Or, transfer them from the host into the VM with `anka cp`.
 - Changing the display resolution dynamically fails.
 - Physical device capture outside of USB devices like keyboard and "pointing" is not possible.